spillerrec/cgCompress/README.md

 - Multiple images are supported, which is done by interpreting <stack> elements which are direct descendants of the root <image> element as separate images.
 When the specification for MultiplePages in OpenRaster appear, this format might be updated to reflect that.
 Thus, **this format might change!**
 - Thumbnails may use other formats than PNG.
 - mergedimage.png is not required.
 We don't want to waste space on that.
+- Animated if the "loops" attribute on <image> is different than '0', which is the default value. '-1' means infinite looping.
+The "delay" attribute on <stack> elements controls how many ms it should wait before switching to the next frame, and defaults to "100".

 ### Support